smissaertj/GnomePaper-GUI/README.md

 Set your screen resolution and desired interval.
-You can specify comma separated keywords as well, e.g. `nature,wildlife,forest`
+You can specify comma separated keywords as well, e.g. `nature,wildlife,forest` Choose you wish to keep the downloaded images.
+If enabled, images are saved to `~/Pictures/GnomePaper`.
 Click the `Configure & Install GnomePaper GUI` button.

 Alternatively, you can set a one time random image using `Set Random Image` in the Actions menu without installing.
+Any interval or keywords are ignored using this function.

 ![](screenshot.png)

-The GUI:
+The `Configure & Install GnomePaper GUI` function:
 * writes the user provided variables to `config.py`.
 When the application is executed this file is read.
 * moves the `gp` and `config.py` files to `~/.local/bin/gnomepaper-gui/`.
 * moves the `gnomepaper-gui.timer` Systemd Timer unit and `gnomepaper-gui.service` Systemd Service unit to `~/.config/systemd/user`.
-* enables the Systemd Timer unit.
+* enables and starts the Systemd Timer unit.

 You can reconfigure the application by running the GUI again.